 Goodwill represents the excess of the purchase price over the fair value of assets and liabilities acquired in a business combination in connection with acquisition of 100% equity interests of Oxigraf, Inc. Goodwill is tested for impairment annually or more frequently if events or changes in circumstances indicate that it might be impaired.
 The Group elected to early adopt ASU No. 2017-14, simplifying the Test for Goodwill Impairment on January 1, 2019.
 Under this guidance, the Group has the option to choose whether it will apply the qualitative assessment first and then the quantitative assessment, if necessary, or to apply the quantitative assessment directly.
 If the Group chooses to apply a qualitative assessment first, it starts the goodwill impairment test by assessing qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
-If the Group determines that it is more likely not the fair value of a reporting unit is less than its carrying amount, the quantitative impairment test is mandatory.
-Otherwise, no further testing is required.
-The quantitative impairment test consists of comparison of the fair value of a reporting unit to its carrying amount.
+If the Group determines that it is more likely not the fair value of a reporting unit is less than its carrying amount, the quantitative impairment test consists of comparison of the fair value of a reporting unit to its carrying amount.